Objectives

 In the first few exercises, we’ll return to the data from Experiment 1A of Zettersten & Lupyan (2020) that you worked with in Assignment 4, and that we’ve talked about in lecture.
 Our goal will be to estimate the means in the two conditions, and quantify our certainty about these estimates using confidence intervals.

-[a] Take the data frame called zl_exp1a and modify it so it has a single row for each subject, condition, and block number.
+zl_exp1a from Assignment 4. zl_exp1a and modify it so it has a single row for each subject, condition, and block number.
 Accuracy should be summarized for each subject as the proportion of trials categorized correctly.
-Save the new data frame as zl_exp1a_by_subject.
+Save the new data frame as zl_exp1a_by_subject. zl_exp1a_by_subject with a separate facet for each unique combination of condition and block number (make sure to set the binwidth to an appropriate value).zl_exp1a_by_subject to calculate a point estimate of the mean and a 95% confidence interval for each combination of condition and block number.

 The next exercises concern the ManyBabies dataset we discussed in lab.
 The experiment replicates an experiment designed to test whether infants have a preference for infant directed speech (IDS) compared to adult directed speech (ADS).
 Like in the previous exercises, our goal will be to estimate the means in the two conditions, and quantify our certainty about this estimate using confidence intervals.